Apply levels adjustments to a photo in Photos on Mac

 Automatically correct the levels of a photo: Click the pop-up menu below Levels, choose Luminance, RGB, or the color you want to change, then click Auto.

 Manually adjust levels: Drag the handles of the histogram to make the adjustments you want.
 Option-drag a handle to move both the top and bottom handles together.

 Black point: Adjusts the point at which black areas become completely black (no detail can be seen).

 White point: Adjusts the point at which white areas are completely white.

 Shadows: Adjusts the lightness or darkness of shadows to reveal the details you want.

 Highlights: Adjusts the highlights to the brightness you want.

-Change the colour cast of a specific colour in a photo: Click the pop-up menu below Levels, then choose the colour you want to change.
-Drag the handles to adjust the brightness or darkness of that colour in the photo.
+Change the color cast of a specific color in a photo: Click the pop-up menu below Levels, then choose the color you want to change.
+Drag the handles to adjust the brightness or darkness of that color in the photo.

 Change the histogram to display Luminance values (instead of RGB values): Click the pop-up menu under the Levels icon, then choose Luminance.
 For example, you might want to change the histogram to luminance values when working with black and white photos.
 The histogram handles perform the same functions as when the RGB histogram appears.